← Back to Blog

 • The CFO can’t cut it without their CISO objecting on the record.
 Unlike most security spend, SAT has visible compliance evidence attached to every campaign.
 Cutting it requires the CFO to override the CISO in writing, which almost never happens.

-The combined effect: MSSPs running HailBytes SAT report renewal rates above 95% on the SAT line item specifically, even when other parts of the bundle churn.
-This is the structural reason SAT is one of the highest-LTV add-ons an MSSP can attach.
-The platform cost is fixed, the revenue is multi-year, and the only way the client leaves is by leaving you for another MSSP — in which case they’re a churn problem, not a SAT problem.
+Add it up and the picture is clear: MSSPs running HailBytes SAT report renewal rates above 95% on the SAT line item specifically, even when other parts of the bundle churn.
+That makes SAT one of the highest-LTV add-ons an MSSP can attach.
+The platform cost is fixed, the revenue is multi-year, and the only way the client leaves the line item is by leaving you for another MSSP, at which point they’re a churn problem rather than a SAT problem.

 Cost basis: why the marketplace billing path matters